hashicorp/terraform-website/content/source/docs/extend/resources/import.html.md

 ### Resource Documentation Implementation

-In the resource documentation (e.g. `website/docs/r/example_thing.html.markdown`), the addition of `Import` documentation section at the bottom of the page:
+In the resource documentation (e.g. `website/docs/r/example_thing.html.markdown`), add an `Import` documentation section at the bottom of the page:

 ``````markdown
 ## Import